01 of 04

 Lift the Porron Above Your Head and Tilt

-While holding hand around the neck of the porron, lift with one hand, so spout is just above your mouth.
+While holding your hand around the neck of the porron, lift with one hand, so the spout is just above your mouth.
 Hold the porron a few inches from your lips.
-Tilt head back, with your mouth open, and tip the porron toward you.
+Tilt your head back, with your mouth open, and tip the porron toward you.

 04 of 04

 Extend Your Arm for Longer Flow